thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>VLAN 20 = SW1
 <br>VLAN 30 = SW1

-Now we are going to break the alignment by changing SW2 to HRSP Active role, while keeping it on RSTP Standby.
+Now we are going to break the alignment by changing SW2 to HRSP Active role, while keeping it on RSTP root secondary.

 SW2: We increase HSRP priority # to take over as Active role on each 3 VLANs.
 ```